Home Configuring Neovim as Rust IDE

 Configuring Neovim as Rust IDE

-If you read my article Configuring Neovim as Python IDE, you already know that one of mi favorite editors is [neo]vim.
+If you have read my article Configuring Neovim as Python IDE, you already know that one of mi favorite editors is Neovim.
 Between other reasons, when I’m using [neo]vim I feel more focused, I don’t know why.

-One of my open fronts, in my spare time, is learn Rust, and neovim (in this case) seems a great IDE to do it.
-I have to say that programming in rust using neovim it reminds me of the old days programming in (ANSI) C using vim.
+One of my open fronts, in my spare time, is learn Rust, and Neovim (in this case) seems a great IDE to do it.
+I have to say that programming in rust using Neovim it reminds me of the old days programming in Standard C using vim.

-Convert neovim in a Rust IDE it’s very fast and very straightforward.
+Convert Neovim in a Rust IDE it’s very fast and straightforward.
 After installing Rust, we only will need rust-analyzer and three vim plugins.

 rust-analyzer